 Reopening of tourist attractions

-As Singapore continue to ease measures in Phase 2, movie theatres and hotels in Singapore are getting a reprieve as the city-state gradually reopens its economy after a lockdown.
+As Singapore continues to ease measures in Phase 2, movie theatres and hotels in Singapore are getting a reprieve as the city-state gradually reopens its economy after a lockdown.

-Hotels will also be able to accept leisure visitors for staycations for now until the borders are re-open, although, most are closed till end July and August to support the government in housing SHN returnees to Singapore.
-Prior to re-opening, the hotels will have to receive permit from the government to ensure that all safe management measures and SG Clean certification have been completed.
+Hotels will also be able to accept leisure visitors for staycations for now until the borders are re-open, although, most are closed till the end of July and August to support the government in housing SHN returnees to Singapore.
+Prior to re-opening, the hotels will have to receive a permit from the government to ensure that all safety management measures and SG Clean certification have been completed.